 - 1. Employees on duty are not entitled to call-out pay while on duty, including time spent in training or drills. - 2.
 Employees on standby who are called in to work shall be paid at one-and one-half times the Employee's rate of pay for a minimum of two (2) hours for the call out. - 3.
-Employees who are off duty and are called in to work consistent with the standard operating guidelines in paragraph 4 below shall be paid at one-and one-half times the Employee's rate of pay for a minimum of two (2) hours for the call out. - 4.
-The Fire Chief shall issue standard operating guidelines consistent with this section regarding how many off-duty Employees in paragraph 3 above shall be called into work when there is an operational need for coverage. - 5.
-Employees who are called out may be required to remain at work for the entire two (2) hours to perform work consistent with the Employee's job description. - 6.
+Employees who are off duty and are called in to work shall be paid at one-and one-half times the Employee's rate of pay for a minimum of two (2) hours for the call out. - 4.
+Employees who are called out may be required to remain at work for the entire two (2) hours to perform work consistent with the Employee's job description. - 5.
 Employees are eligible to be paid for one call-out during any two (2) hour period, even if the Employee is called out more than once during the same two (2) hour period.